Rich Hickey

 Rich Hickey is a computer programmer and speaker, known as the creator of the Clojure programming language.

+Biography

 Clojure is a Lisp dialect built on top of the Java Virtual Machine.
 He also created or designed ClojureScript and the Extensible Data Notation (EDN) data format.

 Before Clojure, he developed dotLisp, a similar project based on the .NET Framework.
-Hickey is an independent software developer and a consultant with over 20 years of experience in many facets of software development.
-He has worked on scheduling systems, broadcast automation, audio analysis and fingerprinting, database design, yield management, exit poll systems, and machine listening.
+Hickey has also worked on scheduling systems, broadcast automation, audio analysis and fingerprinting, database design, yield management, exit poll systems, and machine listening.

 He spent about 2½ years working on Clojure, much of that time working exclusively on Clojure without external funding, before releasing it to the world in 2007.
 In 2012, Datomic, a proprietary distributed database was launched which coincided with the incorporation of Cognitect.
-Since 2013, he is the chief technology officer of Cognitect, which was acquired by Nubank in 2020.
+From 2013 until 2020, he was the chief technology officer of Cognitect.
+Cognitect was acquired by Nubank in 2020, and he was a Distinguished Engineer at Nubank until August 2023 when he announced his retirement from commercial software development.